quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 multiple network roundtrips or require additional flow control credit issued by the receiver.

-On the receiver side, when a RESET_STREAM_AT frame is received, the receiving part of the stream enters the "Size Known" state.
+On the receiving side, when a RESET_STREAM_AT frame is received, the receiving part of the stream enters the "Size Known" state.
 Once all data up to the smallest Reliable Size have been received, it enters the "Data Recvd" state.
-Similarly to the server side, transition from "Size Known" to "Data Recvd" might happen immediately or involve issuance of additional flow control credit.
+Similarly to the sending side, transition from "Size Known" to "Data Recvd" might happen immediately or involve issuance of additional flow control credit.

 # Implementation Guidance